New Heights. New Pleasures

 bybeeac2.jpgPublisherschoice2014_1.jpg

-Ever wonder why I am a such big fan of Jack Bybee’s products?
-The reason is simple: his creations, especially his latest efforts, provide a level of sound quality encountered in the most awe-inspiring and sophisticated systems.
-Audio Note and Audio Consulting of Switzerland, two prime examples, possess a sound that haunts and eludes, particularly in authenticity of the human voice and naturalness of high frequencies.
-If you’ve ever looked inside any of their products, you will have seen that they’re built to a very high standard—which partly explains their exorbitant cost.
+Ever wonder why I am such a big fan of Jack Bybee’s products?
+The reason is simple: his creations, especially his latest efforts, deliver sound quality on par with the most awe-inspiring and sophisticated systems.
+Audio Note and Audio Consulting of Switzerland, two prime examples, possess a sound that haunts and eludes, particularly in the authenticity of the human voice and naturalness of high frequencies.
+If you’ve ever looked inside any of their products, you will have seen that they’re built to a very high standard, which partly explains their exorbitant cost.
 And they sound more realistic than perhaps anything I’ve heard, including my own system.
 But there’s one other factor, besides price, that precludes my owning them—they have low output power.

 This is a problem because I like to listen to music at realistic levels.
-I have very large loudspeakers with 18″ woofers and to control their excursion requires a powerful solid-state amplifier with a high damping factor.
-Thus far the only amplifier that has been able to do so, while remaining true to the source, has been my beloved Behold BPA768 (and I’m using a pair!).
-There area few other reasons why I love the design of these German-made amps (I wrote about that here).
-Unfortunately, the Behold amps do not have the heart and soul of a low-power, single-ended, minimally-designed tube amplifier.
+I have very large loudspeakers with 18″ woofers, and to control their excursion requires a powerful, solid-state amplifier with a high damping factor.
+Thus far, the only amplifier that has been able to do so while remaining true to the source has been my beloved Behold BPA768 (and I’m using a pair!).
+There are a few other reasons I love the design of these German-made amps (I wrote about that here).
+Unfortunately, the Behold amps lack the heart and soul of a low-power, single-ended, minimally designed tube amplifier.

 So, what is one to do?

 Tweak, that’s what.
 Tweak the system till it sounds like a single-ended triode on steroids!
-After living with Bybee products for years (as well as other notables like Stein Music, Novum Resonators and these little plugs from Audio Vaccine called the Music Serum), I find my system moving in the direction of those rare, splendid, ultra-expensive systems I’ve long admired and desired.
+After living with Bybee products for years (as well as other notables like Stein Music, Novum Resonators, and these little Audio Vaccine plugs called the Music Serum), I find my system moving in the direction of those rare, splendid, ultra-expensive systems I’ve long admired and desired.

 The latest Bybee product, the Holographic AC Adapter, has taken my system to a place I would never have thought possible.

-Mike Garner, owner of the Tweek Geek, sells many of the aforementioned products and has no problem guiding a potential customer in the right direction.
+Mike Garner, owner of Tweek Geek, sells many of the aforementioned products and has no problem guiding potential customers in the right direction.
 Asked what he would choose for himself, I’d bet one of his top choices would be the latest version of the Bybee Stealth AC conditioner.

 Jack Bybee is a retired physicist who specializes in the mysterious world of quantum electrodynamics.
-It’s a well-known fact that many types of noise run rampant in our electric supply and make their way into our equipment causing various distortions.
-Hence the proliferation of AC line and ground conditioners.
+It’s well known that many types of noise run rampant in our electrical supply and can make their way into our equipment, causing various distortions.
+Hence, the proliferation of AC lines and ground conditioners.
 Bybee takes a different approach, addressing a specific type of noise called 1/f, where f is frequency.
-“This, says Bybee, qualifies it as a low-frequency type noise and every single AC conditioner on the market is designed to address high-frequency noise.
+“This, says Bybee, qualifies it as a low-frequency type noise, and every single AC conditioner on the market is designed to address high-frequency noise.
 Except mine.”

-The latest iteration of the Stealth conditioner, as well as other products, employs what Bybee calls “Crystal” technology.
-The newest Stealth AC conditioner is quite pricey at $6,700, but Garner is offering a holiday price reduction of $5,000.
+The latest iteration of the Stealth conditioner, along with other products, employs what Bybee calls “Crystal” technology.
+The newest Stealth AC conditioner is quite pricey at $6,700, but Garner is offering a $5,000 holiday price reduction.

-If $5,000 is still beyond what you can afford, Garner has been busy building the Bybee Holographic AC Adapter, the subject of this review, which has a retail price of $2,795 (on sale for $2,000).
-Based on its sonic performance in my system, purchasing it is a no-brainer.
+If $5,000 is still beyond your budget, Garner has been busy building the Bybee Holographic AC Adapter, the subject of this review, which has a retail price of $2,795 (on sale for $2,000).
+Based on its sonic performance in my system, it is a no-brainer to purchase.
 Bybee’s previous products have been pretty amazing, but his new Crystal technology is something else!
-If you’re wondering what is this Crystal business is all about—shucks, so am I. The best description I’ve found is from Russell Lichter’s recent review of Bybee’s Crystal AC power cord:
+If you’re wondering what this Crystal business is all about—shucks, so am I. The best description I’ve found is from Russell Lichter’s recent review of Bybee’s Crystal AC power cord:

-The Bybee Crystal AC cord employs none of special metals used in the Bybee Holographic AC Adapter, hence it is nearly $1200 less ($1,500).
+The Bybee Crystal AC cord employs none of the special metals used in the Bybee Holographic AC Adapter, hence it is nearly $1200 less ($1,500).
 The Bybee Holographic AC Adapter is in many ways the same product as the $5,500 Mk II Speaker Bullets I wrote about last spring (here).
-Bear in mind that Russell compared his longtime reference LessLoss DFPC Signature AC cord ($1,150), against the Bybee Crystal Cord, and it bettered the LessLoss in ways that surprised even Russell (read his review here).
+Bear in mind that Russell compared his longtime reference, the LessLoss DFPC Signature AC cord ($1,150), against the Bybee Crystal Cord, and the Bybee Crystal Cord outperformed the LessLoss in ways that surprised even Russell (read his review here).
 Now, just try to imagine how much better the Crystal AC cord sounded when equipped with the Holographic Adapter!

 bybee600_1.jpg

-Physically, the Bybee Holographic AC Adapter is attractively made: it is cylindrical in shape, 6 1/2″ long by slightly more than 2″ wide.
-Each high quality Gaofei IEC plug (male and female) is made of high-grade
+Physically, the Bybee Holographic AC Adapter is attractively made: it is cylindrical, 6 1/2″ long and slightly more than 2″ wide.
+Each high-quality Gaofei IEC plug (male and female) is made of high-grade

 bybeeac300.jpg